121Unicorns/forexcast/README.md

 # GETTING STARTED

 ### NOTE:
 #### This application met all the requirements set forth at the time.
-No web frameworks were allows and everything was designed using pure HTML, CSS and Javascript.
+No web frameworks were allowed and everything was designed using pure HTML, CSS and Javascript.
 As a result, it may not have all the features one looks for but it will be helful to web development beginners.

 This web application was built using: